ding0t/bible_studies/docs/deliverance_ministry/christians_and_deliverance.md

 ## Observation

-* It seems to promote a works based faith:
+* It seems to promote a works based faith.
+THis is a common process for deliverance:

     > This is the preparatory work to do deliverance, it is not deliverance:
+    >
-    > * all your confessions are current
+    > - all your confessions are current
-    > * reveal family secrets
+    > - reveal family secrets
-    > * Is there historical addiction opr abuse?
+    > - Is there historical addiction opr abuse?
-    > * Is there occult activity?
+    > - Is there occult activity?

 ## Is the teaching demonic?